 SIMBA (2) m Eastern African, Swahili

 in Swahili.
 This is the name of the main character in the Disney movie The Lion King

-SOFIA f Greek, Italian, Portuguese, Catalan, Greek, Finnish, Estonian, Slovak, Romanian, Russian, Ukrainian, Bulgarian
+SOFIA f Greek, Italian, Portuguese, Catalan, Swedish, Norwegian, Danish, German, Finnish, Estonian, Slovak, Romanian, Russian, Ukrainian, Bulgarian

 Form of SOPHIA

 in Latin.
 This name was created by the 16th-century poet Sir Philip Sidney for the subject of his collection of sonnets Astrophel and Stella

 .
 It was a nickname of a lover of Jonathan Swift, real name Esther Johnson (1681-1728), though it was not commonly used as a given name until the 19th century.
 It appears in Tennessee Williams' play A Streetcar Named Desire

 (1947), belonging to the sister of Blanche DuBois and the wife of Stanley Kowalski.